 Fairmont Hot Springs RV Resort (Columbia Valley) – Unwind in Canada’s largest natural hot springs pools with daily allotted access times, which allows our team to ensure health & safety protocols, and offers you a relaxing, safe atmosphere to soak and swim.
 Spend your day outside!
 Explore our wide-open spaces with over 50-kms of hiking trails, elevate your sense at Mineral Mountain Ziplines, play a round of golf or enjoy a family-friendly game of mini-golf.

 Snowforest Campground in Mt.
-Revelstoke Campground (Revelstoke) – NEW for 2020, this campground has limited sites available, but reservations can be made.
-Hopefully, next season their MicrOcube units will open for overnight stays.
+Revelstoke Campground (Revelstoke) – Opened in 2020, this campground has limited sites available, but reservations can be made.

 St. Eugene KOA Campground (Cranbrook) – Located on the grounds of the resort (full-service hotel, casino & 18-hole championship golf course).
 The spacious and newly opened KOA campground, alongside the St. Mary River, offers RV sites (114) including electric hookups, with pull throughs, showers and tenting.
 RV Guests have access to the Resort’s outdoor swimming pool, a full-sized water & splash park and recreations activities (including a games room, basketball, bocce, horseshoes, badminton, playground & more).
 Campground amenities includes a snack bar, firepits, picnic tables, laundry facilities, convenience store/gas station, walking trail and dog park).